Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Preliminary

 \end{thm} If $\varepsilon=0$, we recover the quantum Hammersley-Clifford theorem~\cite{Hayden2004,brown2012quantum} and the Hamiltonian $H$ is the sum of terms like $-\log\rho_{A_i,A_{i+1}}$.

-When MPDO has exponentially decaying CMI for appropriate tripartitions, then we first coarse-grain sufficiently many (possibly logarithmic w.r.t. $1/\varepsilon$) neighbouring sites as one site and then apply Theorem~\ref{thm:KB16} to show that the MPDO is well-approximated by a local Gibbs state.
+When MPDO has exponentially decaying CMI for appropriate tripartitions, then we first coarse-grain sufficiently many (possibly logarithmic w.r.t. $1/\varepsilon$) neighbouring sites as one site and then apply Theorem~\ref{thm:KB16} to show that the MPDO is well-approximated by a local Gibbs state. \begin{cor} Suppose $\rho_{B_1...B_m}$ satisfies exponential decay of CMI for every tripartition